swarnjeet7/search-with-filters/README.md

 # search-with-filters
-Search and Filters with help of Vanilla JS and Jquery
+Search and Filters with help of Vanilla JS